 For the year ended February 28, 2017, incentive management fees increased \$0.7 million, or 32.0% compared to the fiscal year ended February 29, 2016.
 The first part of the incentive management fees increased this year from \$2.2 million for the year ended February 29, 2016 to \$2.8 million for the year ended February 28, 2017, as higher average total assets of 8.7% has led to increased net investment income above the hurdle rate pursuant to the investment advisory and management agreement.
-In addition, the incentive management fees related to capital gains also increased from a decrease in expense of \$0.1 million, reflecting the realized and unrealized gains earned this year.
+In addition, the incentive management fees related to capital gains also increased from a decrease in expense of \$0.1 million to an increase in expense of \$0.1 million, reflecting the realized and unrealized gains earned this year.
 For the year ended February 29, 2016, incentive management fees decreased \$0.3 million, or 12.4% compared to the fiscal year ended February 28, 2015.
-The first part of the investment fees increased in 2016, as higher average total assets of 8.0% has led to increased net investment income above the hurdle rate pursuant to the investment fees increased in 2016, as higher average total assets of 8.0% has led to increased net investment income above the hurdle rate pursuant to the investment fees increased in 2016, as higher average total assets of 8.0% has led to increased net investment income above the hurdle rate pursuant to the investment advisory and management agreement.
+The first part of the incentive management fees increased in 2016, as higher average total assets of 8.0% has led to increased net investment income above the hurdle rate pursuant to the investment advisory and management agreement.
 However, for the year ended February 29, 2016, incentive management fees in total were more than offset as the incentive management fees related to capital gains changed from a \$0.3 million increase in expense to a \$0.05 million decrease in expense compared to the fiscal year ended February 28, 2015.